Choose the perfect Kia Sorento model year for yourself. Our comprehensive guide explores the best and worst Kia Sorento model years for you.

 The third generation of the Kia Sorento (2016-2020) represents a significant leap forward for the brand, both in terms of design and technological advancement.

-The Sorento now featured a sleeker, more sophisticated aesthetic, paired with updated technology and improved safety features.
+The Sorento now featured a sleeker, more refined aesthetic, paired with enhanced technology and improved safety features.

 The Best Years: 2017, 2019